Oracle, Google CEOs ordered to mediation

-SAN FRANCISCO Larry Ellison and Larry Page, the chief executives of Oracle Corp and Google Inc, must attend mediation in a potential billion dollar patent case between the two companies, according to a court filing.
+SAN FRANCISCO, Sept 9 Larry Ellison and Larry Page, the chief executives of Oracle Corp ORCL.O and Google Inc (GOOG.O), must attend mediation in a potential billion dollar patent case between the two companies, according to a court filing.

 Oracle sued Google last year, claiming the Web search company's Android mobile operating technology infringes Oracle's Java patents.